DavidHe1127/Platy/README.md

 ## Heads-up

 - When pointing a record to a new alb dns, it can take up to half hour before it's effective
+- It can take up to 10 minutes to recover your deployed apps from a `stopped` state

 ## Reference links
 - [url rewrite in reverse proxy](https://serverfault.com/questions/379675/nginx-reverse-proxy-url-rewrite)